Purina Beyond Simple Origins Dog Food receives the Advisor’s mid-tier rating of 3 stars.

 When you consider the protein-boosting effect of the potato protein, this looks like the profile of a canned dog food containing a moderate amount of meat.

 However, with 56% of the total calories in our example coming from fat versus just 27% from protein, some recipes may not be suitable for every animal.
 In addition, this same finding also prevents us from awarding the brand a higher rating.

-Purina Beyond Simple Origins is a meat-based canned dog food using a moderate amount of named meats as its main sources of animal protein, thus earning the brand 3 stars.
+Purina Beyond Simple Origins is a grain-free canned dog food using a moderate amount of named meats as its main source of animal protein, thus earning the brand 3 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.

 The following list (if present) includes all dog food recalls since 2009 directly related to this product line.
 If there are no recalls listed in this section, we have not yet reported any events.

 - Purina Beneful and Pro Plan Dog Food Recall (3/11/2016)